Arpitha-gr/EPNS_Challenge/README.md

-# Getting Started with Create React App

-Question ID - 2.A
+# Question ID - 2.A: Challange Description:

-Challange Description:
 Design a basic web app or react native app, In which you have to implement sorting and filter options, for data you can use any third-party API’s

+ Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).